krishauser/KrisLibrary/README.md

 ## History

+* 12/07/2020 (Latest version): new collision detection class ConvexHull.

-* 12/14/2018 (Latest version): upgraded to take out Boost dependencies, officially using C++11, optional LOG4CXX support, bug fixes.
+* 12/14/2018: upgraded to take out Boost dependencies, officially using C++11, optional LOG4CXX support, bug fixes.

 ... prior to that, there is a long and undocumented history stretching back over a decade!

 ## Questions for future development

 - Most of the vector / matrix operations could be replaced with another library e.g., Eigen.
 But this means replacing a lot of legacy code in the optimization, robotics, and statistics packages.
 Is this worth doing?
+Experiments show that vectorized Eigen helps performance by about 2-10x for medium-sized matrix/vector operations, so it may be worth it for the Vector and Matrix classes.

 - When this was first developed in the 2000's, there were few cross-platform C++ libraries for doing OS, I/O, and numerical operations, so the routines here filled a need.
 This has changed significantly with libraries like POCO, Boost, and language upgrades to C++11 and beyond.

 - Many functions don't take advantage of the move semantics introduced in C++11.
 So almost all method signatures are like `void get(Output& result)` rather than `Output get()`.
-Should this be changed to make it the code more modern?
+Should this be changed and move (&&) semantics introduced to make the code more modern?

+- Everything should probably be put into a global namespace, like "KL".

+- Missing a lot of proximity query code, basically ConvexHull - anything else, TriangleMesh - ImplicitSurface.

+- Collision detection can be accelerated for structured point clouds.